mknxdev/jperf/README.md

 jperf().test(/* ... */)
 ```

-Each call to the `jperf` function returns a new `JPerf` instance on which the `.test` method can be called to test your code.
+Each call to this function returns a new `JPerf` instance on which the `.test` method can be called to test your code.
 You can also name your test to identify it easily (see [Public API](#public-api) for details).

 ```js
 const data = []